fartariatomas/fartariatomas.github.io/_posts/2017-06-08-ways-of-working.md

    * update the topic branch with any possible change on master
    * force the topic branch push to the origin

  #### 5. Open a Pull Request

    Before merging a topic branch into the mainline a pull request must be open.
-See [Principles for Evaluating Pull Requests](docs/pull-request-evaluation.md).

    Announce the pull request in the project's channel on Slack and make a *Call for Review*.

  #### 6. Merge the topic branch

    Announce in the Slack channel that you will merge your work.